miyako/4d-plugin-4th-dimension-editors/README.md

 Compiled for Mac i386 (32/64 bits), Windows (32/64 bits).

-For PPC version please compiled from source.
+For PPC version please compile from source.